Scrollerer/Scrollerer.github.io/index.md

 >
 > Inspired by my passion for survival games and my favorite game Outer Wilds, I created a survival environment and made a menu that uses it for more immersiveness.
 >
-> It might not look like much, but when I finished this project and added the music, it brought up tears in my eyes.
+> It might not look like much, but when I finished this project and added the music, it made me emotional.

 - RPG Idle Collector